 Please note that your daughter must be registered, with registration fees paid or scheduled, in order for your application to be reviewed by the committee.
 All required supporting documentation must be included with the application by the deadline in order to be processed.

 The deadline for financial aid applications is April 30th.
 Applications that miss the financial aid deadline, except in extenuating circumstances such as loss of employment, illness or death, may not be considered.
 Ma’ayanot cannot guarantee scholarship funds will be available to applicants who do not comply with the deadline, including late transfer applications.
+We strongly encourage all families to complete the application as soon as possible, as applications will be reviewed in the order they are received.

 After receiving a scholarship determination, the family may appeal the decision in writing with a letter or email to the committee.
 Appeals must be received within 10 days of receiving their determination and are limited to one per family.